elmahio/documentation/docs/managing-organisations-and-users.md

 ![Manage log(s) access](images/manage-log-access-v2.png)

+!!! note
-> Awarding a user *Administrator* on a log doesn't give them *Administrator* rights to the organization.
+    Awarding a user *Administrator* on a log doesn't give them *Administrator* rights to the organization.

 To assign a user to all logs, click the _None_, _Read_, _Write_, or _Administrator_ buttons in the table header above the list of logs.